Page Last Updated 2026-04-19

 Distribution of Araliaceae

 Araliaceae is mostly a tropical family, but some are endemic to temperate climates as well.
-They are in Eurasia, Africa, Australia, New Zealand, New Caledonia, Pacific islands, and the Americas from Arctic Canada to temperate South America.
+They are in Eurasia, Africa, Australia, New Zealand, New Caledonia, Pacific Islands, and the Americas, from Arctic Canada to temperate South America.

 Distribution of Araliaceae in the Americas